Matthew Wren: Life

-However, his strong support of William Laud, Archbishop of Canterbury, and his toughness on Puritans, led to his being imprisoned in the Tower of London by the Parliamentarian faction from 1642 to 1660.
+However, Wren's strong support of William Laud, Archbishop of Canterbury, and his toughness on Puritans, led to his being imprisoned in the Tower of London by the Parliamentarian faction from 1642 to 1660.
 Unlike Laud, he survived, and was allowed the freedom to write notes on improvements to the Book of Common Prayer, on which he later had some influence.
 He was deprived of his See by Parliament on 9 October 1646, as episcopacy was abolished for the duration of the Commonwealth and the Protectorate.
 Upon the Restoration, he was released on 15 March 1660.

-While in the Tower, he vowed to devote a sum of money to "some holy and pious employment" should he be released.
+While in the Tower, Wren vowed to devote a sum of money to "some holy and pious employment" should he be released.
 To fulfill this vow, he chose to pay for a new Chapel for Pembroke College, and had it built by his nephew Christopher Wren – one of his first buildings, consecrated in 1665.
-Matthew Wren also led the movement to rebuild St Paul's Cathedral after it had been damaged by the Puritans, and again his nephew accomplished the task.
+Wren also led the movement to rebuild St Paul's Cathedral after it had been damaged by the Puritans, and again his nephew accomplished the task.

-He married Elizabeth, daughter of Thomas Cutler of Ipswich and Sproughton, Suffolk.
-Matthew Wren’s diary records the event as that he was ‘joined together in happy matrimony.’
-Elizabeth was baptised at Ringshall, Suffolk on 17 October.
-1604.
-She was married on 27 February 1621 at Sproughton, Suffolk, to Robert Brownrigg of Ipswich, and had by him two daughters; Elizabeth, baptised 13 January 1623 at Sproughton, died on 31 May 1662 of fen fever, who married Joseph Beaumont, D.D.
-Master of Peterhouse, and Ann, baptised 19 April 1625 at Sproughton.
-She married secondly Matthew Wren on 17 August 1628, also at Sproughton.
+Wren married Elizabeth Cutler on 17 August 1628.
+She was the daughter of Thomas Cutler of Ipswich and Sproughton, Suffolk.
+Wren’s diary records the event as that he was "joined together in happy matrimony."

-Of the twelve children whose birth Matthew Wren records in his diary, six died while very young.
+Of the twelve children whose birth Wren records in his diary, six died while very young.